U.S. Route 19 in Tennessee: History

 US 19 first appears in Tennessee in 1927, from the North Carolina state line (near Elk Park) to Bluff City.
 Later in the same year, it was extended through Bristol, into Virginia.
-In 1930, US 19 was truncated at Bluff City, splitting into US 19E along the original route into North Carolina and US 19W going towards Johnson City and then on into North Carolina.
+In 1930, US 19 was truncated at Bluff City, splitting into US 19E along the original route into North Carolina and US 19W going toward Johnson City and then on into North Carolina.